Soldiers volunteer during Western Heritage Street Breakfast

 |0

-This work, Soldiers volunteer during Western Heritage Street Breakfast [Image 3 of 3], by Norman Shifflett, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Soldiers volunteer during Western Heritage Street Breakfast, by Norman Shifflett, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.